-While many of us are still processing and adjusting to what the year threw our way, 2021 is quickly ending, and like it or not, 2022 is less than four months away.
+While many of us are still processing and adjusting to what the year threw our way in 2021, we’re seeing the recruiting landscape evolve into 2022.

-After what has felt like the most turbulent professional year in recent history, agencies are starting to prepare themselves for 2022.
-Many trends from 2021 are likely to continue through to next year and evolve with the changing professional landscape, but recruiters should also be on alert for some new aspects thrown into the mix.
+After what has felt like the most turbulent professional year in recent history, agencies are starting to prepare themselves for the new shifts in recruiting strategies we’re seeing in 2022.
+Many trends from 2021 are continuing into 2022 and evolving with the changing professional landscape, but recruiters should also be on alert for some new aspects thrown into the mix.

-Here are Mindscope’s recruiting trend predictions for 2022.
+Here is Mindscope’s recruiting trend analysis for 2022.

 The Rise of Proactive Recruiting